Here’s the best way to reheat your croissants – based on tried and tested methods.

 I tested reheating croissants in:

-How to reheat croissants in the oven
+How to reheat croissants in the oven (or toaster oven)

-- Preheat the oven to 200°F/150°C.
+- Preheat the oven to 300°F/150°C.

-- Cover the croissant with foil.
+- Optional: cover the croissant loosely with foil.

 Using foil at first helps keep some moisture in the croissant and keeps the middle soft.
 And removing the foil towards the end allows the crust to crisp up.

-If you prefer the outside of your croissant to have a really crispy texture, skip the foil completely.
+If you don’t like a crispy crust, you can keep the foil on the whole time.
+Or if you prefer the outside of your croissant to have a really crispy texture, skip the foil completely.

 How to reheat croissants on the stove